platform9/nodelet/test/README.md

 bash ./test/start-nodelete-in-docker.sh
 ```

-This script creates a docker cotnainer named "nodelet" and starts the nodelet inside the
+This script creates a docker container named "nodelet" and starts the nodelet inside the
 container using nodeletctl.